pospi/talk-solidity-blockchain-intro/solidity-notes.md

 }
 ```

 Modifiers can accept arguments, which are referenced from contract state variables.
 They are inheritable and overridable like normal methods.
 Multiple modifiers are evaluated left to right.
+The built-in visibility modifiers don't have to come before your custom ones, but they should- it's in the official style guide.
 ]

 ???